ARMmbed/icetea/doc-source/plugin_framework.rst

 Allocators are implemented as global plugins, which means that only one allocator can be used during a run.
 The used allocator can be selected from the Icetea cli using parameter --allocator.
-The actual allocator plugin implementation requires two parts:
+The actual allocator plugin implementation requires three parts:
-The plugin and the allocator.
+The plugin, a Dut object and the allocator.

 The plugin is implemented in a manner similar to the other types.
 First create a class that inherits the RunPluginBase class.
 This class must